rupshali-qc/QAES-communication-encryption/README.md

-Qiskit implementation of the encryption engine in the paper 'Designing Hash and Encryption Engines using Quantum Computing'
+Implementation of an elementary quantum AES algorithm that encrypts an image at the sender end and decrypts at the receiver end.